kkrt-labs/zk-evm-exploration/SCROLL.md

 Currently, Scroll is a type 3 zkEVM but they aim for a type  2.

 ### How many people are approx. in the team (e.g. no. of GitHub contributors)
 The 3 co-founders are listed in the team section of the website.
 There are 17 people who did more than 10 commits on the repo, and 55 total contributors.
 The LinkedIn profile of Scroll lists 30 employees.
 Also, they follow 28 people on Twitter.
-Based on that info we can infer ther there are 20±5 devs in a team of ~30.
+Based on that info we can infer that there are 20±5 devs in a team of ~30.

 ### Time of inception (first commit)
 The first commit was made on June 29th 2021, which coincides with what is said in the launch blog post ("After one year of working", the post was published on July 19th 2022).